 What is Tranq and why is it so bad?
-If you’re asking, many others are asking the same thing, “What is this new Tranq drug and is it dangerous?”.
+If you’re asking, many others are asking the same thing, “What is Tranq and is it dangerous?”.
 Whitehouse.gov says, Xylazine is an easily accessible veterinary drug approved for use in animals as a sedative and pain reliever.
 It is also being used by drug dealers as a low-cost cutting agent in drugs like fentanyl, possibly as a way to extend a user’s high.”
+Learn more about one of the most deadly drugs and if needed, get Tranq addiction help for you or a loved one today.

 What is Tranq?